dimitri-nicolo/calico/v2.0/getting-started/kubernetes/installation/integration.md

 - An existing Kubernetes cluster running Kubernetes >= v1.8.

-- An `etcd` cluster accessible by all nodes in the Kubernetes cluster. {{site.prodname}} can share the etcd cluster used by Kubernetes, but in some cases it's recommended that a separate cluster is set up.
+- An `etcd` cluster accessible by all nodes in the Kubernetes cluster. {{site.tseeprodname}} can share the etcd cluster used by Kubernetes, but in some cases it's recommended that a separate cluster is set up.
 A number of production users do share the etcd cluster between the two, but separating them gives better performance at high scale.

 - The CNX images must be made available to your cluster by either pre-loading them on your hosts or setting up the appropriate configuration to allow